 We didn't realise we were harming the environment.
 But now that we're aware, we're releasing massive amounts of carbon dioxide (greenhouse gas) into the atmosphere.

 Producing organic cotton emits 50% less carbon dioxide than standard cotton growing.
-That's just another reason you should shop for sustainable materials!
+That's just another reason you should shop for more sustainable cotton materials!

-These standards measure how manufacturers make the cotton material.
-It also covers the colourants they use to dye the cloth and the supply chains involved in the cotton trade.
+These standards measure how manufacturers make the organic cotton material.
+It also covers the colourants they use to dye the cotton cloth and the supply chains involved in the organic cotton trade.
 These methods need to be transparent and sustainable.
 The organisations then have these methods rated accordingly.

 This certification has specific standards that check whether cotton crops are organic or not.
 They focus on the environment, saving water and farmers’ livelihoods.